anthonyjsaab/Flask-Heroku-430L-Render/README.md

 # Deployed version

-A deployed version of the backend can be seen here: [https://web.430L.mL](https://web.430L.mL).
+A deployed version of the backend can be seen here: [https://430L.mL](https://430L.mL).
+The corresponding web app can be seen here: [https://web.430L.mL](https://web.430L.mL).